ruralant/portfolio/src/posts/development/functional-programming-javascript.md

 #### Slice

 Let's look at one last method, this time a String method (just to show a similar behavior of a non-array prototype).
-The `slice()` method return a new string that is a section of the original one.
+The `slice()` method returns a new string that is a section of the original one.

 ```
 const text = 'Hello world';